ShemmyYo/slot-mashine-python/README.md

 ***

 ### __Main Menu__
-Main menu enables the user to start the game, view the game instructions and exit the game.
+Main menu enables the user to start the game, view the game instructions, high-scores and exit the game.

 <details open><summary>Main Menu IMAGE</summary>